Various definitions have been given for Open Educational Resources (OER).

 OER definitions are quite extensive, as they include all kinds of educationally useful materials, and therefore include many types of resources, in different media and formats.

 Wikipedia defines OpenCourseWare (OCW) as "course lessons created at universities and published gratis via the Internet".
-In OCW the reference is to course and programmes rather than on single resources.
+In OCW the reference is to course and programs rather than on single resources.

 Open Access usually refers to scholarly peer-reviewed digital journal literature (research articles), but it is sometimes also used to refer to digital books and thesis.
 In alternative, it refers to access to education which is free and open to all.